Linear algebra and group theory: 6e. Exercises

 \begin{exercise} Find a probability measure $\nu$ whose moments are given by

 then find as well a probability measure $\eta$ whose moments are given by

 where $NC$ stands for ``noncrossing''.
 Then try as well the parametric case. \end{exercise}

-As before with the previous exercise, this is something quite fundamental, and we will be back to this, later in this book.
-And to end this series of exercises, for a bonus point, solve as well the question left, regarding this time the noncrossing matching pairings.
-With this latter question being actually quite difficult, but worth studying.
+These latter exercises are actually quite difficult, but still doable, with some patience, and you will learn many interesting things in this way, notably in relation with the moment problem, which is a key topic in advanced probability.
+By the way, for a bonus point, try to solve as well the question left, regarding the noncrossing matching pairings.
+With this latter question being also quite difficult, but definitely worth studying.